doctor-g/ThunderstoneQuestRandomizer/README.md

 [Use the Web app now!](https://doctor-g.github.io/ThunderstoneQuestRandomizer)

+## Localization

+The [`cards.yml`](assets/cards.yml) file can be localized into different languages.
+See that files for translation instructions.
+Currently, the language chosen by the app is based on the user's locale.
+Adding manual selection is future work.

+The rest of the app also supports localization using the Intl package [as described in the docs](https://flutter.dev/docs/development/accessibility-and-localization/internationalization).
+A new language could be added by creating a new `.arb` for the given language (e.g. `app_fr.erb` for French).

 ## Background

 In 2019, I created [_TSQR_](https://doctor-g.github.io/tsqr/), which is another randomizer for _Thunderstone Quest_.
 It was created using a different technology stack I was investigating at the time.